canada-dark-flag

 Encrypted Passwords

-n some cases, it might be useful to use a password manager to encrypt your passwords.
-There are several reputable password managers that use encryptions to protect sensitive information.
+In some cases, it might be useful to use a password manager to encrypt your passwords.
+There are several reputable password managers that use encryption to protect sensitive information.
+Modern password managers typically use AES-256 encryption — a symmetric block cipher that is orders of magnitude more complex than a simple substitution cipher — but the underlying goal is identical: transform your passwords into an unreadable form that can only be recovered with the correct key.

 Conclusion